blasmith223/CyberSec/2-Homework/05-Archiving-and-Logging-Data/SubmissionFile.md

 3. Command to ensure `Java/` is not in the new `Javaless_Docs.tar` archive:

 **Bonus**
-- Command to create an incremental archive called `logs_backup_tar.gz` with only changed files to `snapshot.file` for the `/var/log` directory:
+- Command to create an incremental archive called `logs_backup.tar.gz` with only changed files to `snapshot.file` for the `/var/log` directory:

 #### Critical Analysis Question